Strongly entangled system-reservoir dynamics with multiphoton pulses beyond the two-excitation limit: Exciting the atom-photon bound state: MPS method

 \section{MPS method}

-Here, we present a method in the MPS framework which allows the numerically exact calculation of the dynamics in w-QED systems \cite{Schollwock2011,Pichler2016,Guimond2017}.
+Here, we present a method in the MPS framework that allows the numerically exact calculation of the dynamics in w-QED systems \cite{Schollwock2011,Pichler2016,Guimond2017}.
 We use the approach to study the dynamics of a single TLS inside a semi-infinite waveguide.
 The closed end of the waveguide at a distance $d$ from the TLS functions as a mirror.
 It feeds back the excitation emitted from the TLS after a delay time $\tau = 2d/c$ where $c$ is the speed of light in the waveguide.
 The combined system of the TLS and the photonic reservoir is depicted in Fig.~\ref{fig:TLS_Setup} and can be described via the Hamiltonian in dipole and rotating wave approximation

 where $\omega_0$ is the transition frequency of the TLS and the operator $E=\sigma_+\sigma_-$ describes the occupation of its excited state.
 Its lowering (raising) operator is denoted by $\sigma_-$ ($\sigma_+$) which, thus, can be interpreted as the polarization of the TLS and it holds that $\sigma_+ = \sigma_-^\dagger$.
-If we assume a single electron in the TLS we find $\left[ \sigma_-,\sigma_+\right] = \mathbb{1}-2E$.
+If we assume a TLS containing at most one excitation, we find $\left[ \sigma_-,\sigma_+\right] = \mathbb{1}-2E$.
 The annihilation (creation) of a photon with frequency $\omega$ in the reservoir is described by the bosonic operator $r_\omega^{(\dagger)}$.
 Reservoir and TLS are coupled with strength $g(\omega)$ which is, in general, frequency-dependent.
-Under the Markovian approximation, the coupling between the reservoir and the TLS can essentially be assumed as constant.
-Since we want to model feedback effects beyond the Markovian approximation, however, we consider a structured reservoir which results in the frequency-dependent coupling strength $g(\omega) = g_0 \sin(\omega \tau /2)$ where $\tau$ is the feedback-induced delay time.
+Since we want to model feedback effects we consider a structured reservoir which results in the frequency-dependent coupling strength $g(\omega) = g_0 \sin(\omega \tau /2)$ where $\tau$ is the feedback-induced delay time.

 We transform the Hamiltonian $\mathcal{H}$ into the rotating frame defined by its non-interacting part $\mathcal{H}_0$ which yields

 The Hamiltonian $\mathcal{H}'$ governs the time evolution of the system which we discuss in the following section.